antibooter/eth-address-poisoning/README.md

-# 🧪 PoisonF – Address Poisoning Simulation Tool
+# 🧪 PoisonF – Ethereum Address Poisoning Tool

 **PoisonF** is a powerful tool designed to automate address poisoning attacks for blockchain security research and simulation purposes.
 It supports multiple networks and helps red-teamers test user interface vulnerabilities in transaction history views on major wallets and explorers.